MartynFitzgerald/UWE-DirectMe-API/README.md

 ```bash
 npm install
 ```
 5. Zip all internal files within the folder DirectMe-API.
-Note: Dont just do the main folder, make sure you highlight all of the files inside!
+Note: Don't just do the main folder, make sure you highlight all of the files inside!
 6. Sign into AWS Management Console.
 7. Open the 'Services' Menu and then select the service 'Elastic Beanstalk' under the sub menu of 'Compute'.
 ![AWS 1](./git_screenshots/aws1.png)